 Talent removing edge bead with a swab.

-Talent placing silicon wafer on a hot plate.
+Talent placing silicon wafer on a hot plate. (already implied in the next step)

 Talent spraying acetone on the wafer.

 Expose the silicon wafer to 350 mJ/cm2 (milli-joule-per-centimeter-square) UV light through the photomask using the contact mask aligner [1].
+Apply post-exposure bake to the silicon wafer and let it cool down to room temperature [2].
 Place a magnetic stirrer with a slightly smaller diameter than the silicon wafer in a beaker [2].
 Turn the silicon wafer upside-down [3] and place it on top of the beaker [4].
-Videographer: Important Step!
+Videographer: Important Step! (these should be in 2.8, so I moved them there)

-Talent exposing silicon wafer to UV light.
+Talent secures the photomask and exposes silicon wafer to UV light.

-Talent placing magnetic stirrer in a beaker.
+Talent placing magnetic stirrer in a beaker. (these should be in 2.8, so I moved them there)

 Talent turning the silicon wafer upside down.